-Claiming to be the largest, cleanest and most efficient coal-fired power station in the UK, the 4,000MW Drax plant supplies around 7% of the UK's electricity needs.
-Drax is located in Selby, Yorkshire (UK), and is owned by Drax Power Limited (the operating subsidiary of Drax Group).
+Labelled as the largest, cleanest and most efficient coal-fired power station in the UK, the 4,000MW Drax plant supplies 7% of the country’s electricity needs.
+Drax is located in Selby, Yorkshire, UK, and owned by the operating subsidiary of Drax Group, Drax Power.

-In 2008 Drax Power began an £100m co-firing upgrade project that reduces the company's CO2 usage by one million tonnes a year.
+In 2008, Drax Power began a £100m co-firing upgrade project that reduces the company’s CO₂ usage by one million tonnes a year.
 The existing co-firing facility of the plant provides 500MW of renewable electricity by operating alongside the new 400MW facility.

 The upgrade project was completed in June 2012 and increased the plant’s efficiency by 40%.

-Emissions from the plant are controlled.
-The generators are fitted with flue gas desulphurisation (FGD) equipment that removes 90% of sulphur dioxide (SO2) from emissions.
-Drax also uses retrofitting boosted over fire air (BOFA) technology for its boilers to reduce emissions of oxides of nitrogen (NOX).
+Emissions from the Drax plant are controlled.
+The generators are fitted with flue gas desulphurisation (FGD) equipment that removes 90% of sulphur dioxide (SO₂) from emissions.
+Drax also uses retrofitting boosted over fire air (BOFA) technology for its boilers to reduce emissions of oxides of nitrogen (NOx).

 Coal is transported to the station by 1,000t coal trains, with shuttle conveyors distributing the coal between the bunkers.
-These store the coal before it goes to the pulverising mills.
+The coal is stored here before it goes to the pulverising mills.
 These crush the coal into a fine powder using ten large metal balls.

-Each of the six turbines consists of five separate turbines - one high pressure (HP), one intermediate pressure (IP) and three low pressure (LP).
+Each of the six turbines consists of five separate turbines, namely one high pressure (HP), one intermediate-pressure (IP) and three low-pressure (LP).

 The steam temperature is raised to 568°C and the pressure to 166bar (2,400lb/in²).
 The boilers operate either continuously or on a daily cycle of morning start-up and night shutdown as required by demand (‘two-shifting’).